Shoyas/vitest-docker-next/README.md

 # 7. Production image
 FROM node:20-alpine AS runner

-# 8. Set working directory for the production image
+# 8. Set working directory again for the production image
 WORKDIR /app

-# 9. Copy only necessary files from the build stage
+# 9. Copy only the necessary files from the build image
 COPY --from=base /app/package*.json ./
 COPY --from=base /app/.next .next
 COPY --from=base /app/public ./public